RailsEventStore/rails_event_store/railseventstore.org/source/docs/install.html.md

 <div class="bg-blue-100 border-l-4 border-blue-500 text-blue-600 px-4" role="alert">
   <p class="text-base font-bold">Kickstarting new Rails application with RailsEventStore</p>
   <p class="text-base inline-block">If you're setting up a new Rails app, there is even a faster way to begin with RailsEventStore.
-The <a href="https://railseventstore.org/new">template</a> will install required gems, perform initial database migration, pre-configure event browser and more — <code class="bg-none">rails new -m https://railseventstore.org/new APP_NAME</code></p>
+The <a href="https://railseventstore.org/new">template</a> will install required gems, perform initial database migration, pre-configure event browser and more — <code class="bg-transparent">rails new -m https://railseventstore.org/new APP_NAME</code></p>

   <p class="text-base inline-block">
-    Make sure to check generated <code class="bg-none">config/initializers/rails_event_store.rb</code> for initial configuration.
+    Make sure to check generated <code class="bg-transparent">config/initializers/rails_event_store.rb</code> for initial configuration.
   </p>
 </div>